Skip to content

 • elongated, slender body without a shell

-• less slimy than other slugs
+• produces significantly less slime than other slugs

 Observing Leopard Slugs with Children – An Exciting Nature Experience in Your Garden

-Conclusion: This Slug Can Stay
+Conclusion: This Snail Can Stay

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.